sbkapelner/patent_guidebook/index.md

 # National Stage Filings of PCT Applications

 ## Patent Prosecution Highway
-<li> The examiner in subsequent countries of filing is not (rarely) going to look at references cited by examiner in OFF (Office of First Filing).
+- The examiner in subsequent countries of filing is not (rarely) going to look at references cited by examiner in OFF (Office of First Filing).

 ## PPH Requirements by Country
 1. (Create a table here for U.S. and China with 1.
 Claim scope and 2.
 Timing for request)